USMNT star Pulisic scores first Chelsea goal after classy solo run | Goal.com

 One stepover later and Pulisic completed an impressive solo run by drilling low across Nick Pope and into the bottom corner.

-An outpouring of emotion from a man who has faced plenty of uncomfortable questions was to be expected, and duly arrived as his team-mate flocked to celebrate with him.
+An outpouring of emotion from a man who has faced plenty of uncomfortable questions was to be expected, and duly arrived as his team-mates flocked to celebrate with him.

 Pulisic is the first American to record a Premier League goal for Chelsea, with that statistic representing another notable feather in his cap.